yogeshhk/Sarvadnya/CONTRIBUTING.md

 - One logical change per PR.
 - Run the project you modified manually end-to-end before opening the PR.
-- If the maintainer requests changes, push to the same branch — do not open a new PR.
+- If the maintainer requests changes, push to the same branch; do not open a new PR.

 Thank you for your contributions!